Torsion-Audio/Scyclone/.github/benchmark-dashboard/README.md

 Open `http://localhost:8080/`.
 ES modules require an HTTP server (do not open `index.html` via `file://`).

 Edit `styles.css` for styling or `app/*.js` for behavior, then refresh.

+If `data.js` is missing or malformed, the page now shows a friendly empty state instead of crashing, but it still cannot render charts until you copy the example fixture.

 Optional pure-function smoke test (from repo root):